 Hi it's me, Miss Sammie

-A trans woman in vintage black sunglasses sitting and smoking in a desert rose garden seated on a cheap white plastic chair.
-She is wearing socks with sandals, one sock red, the other blue.
+A tall white trans woman wearing a tan double breasted suit with flared pants and a blonde bob flowing in the wind stands on a deck resting a pink axe on the ground beside her, with a palm tree and California mountains in the background.
 The basic form is a gold reflective shape on a black background.
+Many people say it looks like a chandelier.
 A shallow smooth cup with a circular base welded to the bottom, with flat triangles extruding from the rim converging above to form a cone shape, tapering to points at the top.
 Surrounding the cup are two circular spirals slightly offset in phase from each other.
 Floating in the center of the cone are 10 small rings.
 A spherical spiral sits above the cone.

 My physical body My virtual body